 DUST uses virtual reality to represent and investigate the invisible sphere of urban particulate matter, which is gathered and shared by Sensor.Community, our global sensor network driven by civic tech dedicated to generating Open Environmental Data.
 We aim to shed light on the latest advancements in open data and civic tech, dispelling the common lack of awareness regarding the significant impact that both dust and data have on our personal lives.

 It is estimated that one human life is lost prematurely every 5 seconds due to exposure to dust.
 Furthermore, it is estimated that one human life is lost prematurely every 8 minutes due to the exposure to dust originating from the production, delivery and consumption of digital data.

 Particulate matter, also known as airborne dust, is universally familiar.
-Volcanic ashes, sea spray, sandstorms, forest fires, construction residue, vehicle and industrial emissions are among the largest contributors today, but the origins of the planet, all known species and the universe itself derive from dust borne by interstellar dust clouds.
+Volcanic ashes, sandstorms, forest fires, construction residue, vehicle and industrial emissions are among the largest contributors today, but the origins of the planet, all known species and the universe itself derive from dust borne by interstellar dust clouds.

 Sensors and Sovereignty